Ševčiny mine: Present

-Despite its relatively small dimensions, the shaft building with the mining tower (the only preserved steel mining tower in Březové Hory) represents a jewel of industrial architecture of central European importance.
-It can be considered one of the most beautiful (and also the best preserved and most valuable heritage) mining towers in central Europe.
+Despite its relatively small dimensions, the shaft building with the mining tower (the only preserved steel mining tower in Březové Hory) has significant European importance in industrial architecture.
+It can be considered one of the best preserved and most valuable heritage mining towers in central Europe.

 Recognition

 It was declared a Czech national monument in 1958 and was added to the national cultural monuments list in 2014 as part of the Mining Monuments Complex in Březové Hory.

 In 2007 the Czech National bank issued a 2500 CZK commemorative gold coin as part of the Industrial Heritage Sites series.
 The coin was designed by Luboš Charvát.